 Luckily the floor Steve was transported to from the emergency department was in better shape, though far from what we expect in a hospital.

 Even though many people we met in Bansko spoke English, most of the hospital staff did not.
-Fortunately, the doctor was training his son to be a general surgeon (the son was already a cardiologist) and the son spoke English so he became our translator.
+Fortunately, one of the doctors treating Steve did.

 The only time we were able to get information about Steve’s condition was the few minutes every morning when the doctors came in.
 The nursing staff was not the least bit helpful and seemed impatient when we stopped them and used Google Translate to ask questions.